WorldBrain/direct-linking-backend/README.md

 * The JS, currently not transpiled

 When editing the CSS, please edit assets/src/styles.less (not actually LESS, but named as such to make IDE happy.)
 The HTML and JS can be directly edited in assets/build/.

+## Conventions

+**Type declarations**: Types are defined on the most-local level.
+If type is only used by one function/class, it's stored in the same file.
+If it's used specific to one module, it's stored there (see src/components/storage/types.ts).
+If there's a type that concerns the whole program, it's stored in the root types/ directory (like src/types/annotations.ts).